istio/proxy/extensions/jwt_header/README.md

 populates dynamic metadata.
 Jwt header filter reads the validated token from this place.

 ## How to deploy
+* Update ingress-gateway deployment image with a build of proxy 1.5 that bundles in the wasm module.
+  `gcr.io/mixologist-142215/proxyv2:1.5-jwtHeader`

-1. Deploy the filter at ingress using canned configuration.
+* Deploy the filter at ingress using canned configuration.

 `kubectl apply -f testdata/istio/jwt_filter.yaml`